-Panel meetings are a public process (usually conducted by teleconference) and anyone can participate by attending in person or by calling in via a toll-free number.
-Participation instructions will be emailed to applicants and posted on the Division's web site and in the online grant system.
-The Division strongly encourages applicants to participate in the grant panel meeting, however it is not required.
+Panel meetings are open to the public and anyone can participate by registering through the GoToMeeting links provided by the Division.
+Participation instructions will be emailed to applicants and posted on the Division's website and in the online grant system.
+The Division strongly encourages applicants to participate in the grant panel meeting, although it is not required.
 Participating in the panel process can be very helpful for those that intend to apply for future grants.

-Panel meetings for the Fast Track Grants are chaired by a member of the Florida Council on Arts and Culture.
+Panel meetings are chaired by a member of the Florida Council on Arts and Culture.
 If a member of the Council is not available a Division staff member will serve as the panel Chair.
 Chairs do not vote on applications being reviewed.